-Found 20 - 30 results of 58 programs matching keyword "make a comet activity"
+Found 20 - 30 results of 60 programs matching keyword "make a comet activity"

+A detailed demonstration of how to make this small friction drum, including a discussion of materials needed and how different kinds of materials make for cuicas that produce different sounds.
+The science behind this musical instrument, including the concepts of sound, vibration, resonance, and amplification.
 An introduction to a crowd-pleasing noisemaker called a sound sandwich, which you can adjust to raise or lower its pitch.
 A detailed demonstration of how to make this primitive wind instrument using little more than a straw, two craft sticks, and some rubber bands.
 The science behind this instrument, including a discussion of how vibration produces sound, and how long, massive objects vibrate slowly and produce a low-pitched sound, while shorter, less massive objects vibrate quickly and produce a high-pitched sound.
 Join Exploratorium senior scientist Paul Doherty as he serves up more hands-on activities related to science in Antarctica.
 Join Exploratorium senior scientist Paul Doherty as he serves up hands-on activities related to science in Antarctica.
 Ezra Daly explains how he makes musical instruments out of car and motorcycle parts, then plays his Frankenbass, created from a Moto Guzzi motorcycle gas tank, a chrome tailpipe, and scrap mahogany.
 Next, Doc Popular (aka Brian Roberts) shows how he creates instruments by circuit-bending toys.
 Doc--not just an inventor and a video editor but a yo-yo champion as well--will also demonstrate some yo-yo tricks.